Dr Megan Wainwright, PhD

 (email at firstname.lastname@example.org)

-My subsequent postdoc funded by the National Research Foundation of South Africa was for the study “Using, providing and producing home oxygen therapy: A comparative ethnographic study” which has involved fieldwork in Cape Town and Montevideo on the day to day practices and experiences surrounding the use of medicinal oxygen.
+The research I carried-out while a postdoctoral fellow at the University of Cape Town was entitled “Using, providing and producing home oxygen therapy: A comparative ethnographic study”.
+The research involved fieldwork in Cape Town and Montevideo on the day to day practices and experiences surrounding the use of medicinal oxygen across public and private healthcare.
 In addition to investigating policy in practice, I am focused on how oxygen is conceptualized and experienced by health workers and patients.
 This work builds upon my PhD thesis on living-with and caring for chronic obstructive pulmonary disease in Uruguay (examined by Prof. Mark Nichter and Prof. Bob Simpson).

 - Applied anthropology